 We see someone who we believe to be successful and focus on their possibilities: Doctor, Lawyer, Engineer, Nurse, Teacher, etc. We study their path.
 However, in the midst of following someone else’s path, we miss our own purpose and either never achieve the intended goal or we are unfilled when we reach it.

-This year the Counseling Division has started a campaign to challenge CSM students, staff, faculty and managers to declare their “Why” and to utilize their gifts, skills, talents and abilities to enrich our campus community.
+The Counseling Division challenges CSM students, staff, faculty and managers to declare their “Why” and to utilize their gifts, skills, talents and abilities to enrich our campus community.

 See how some CSM faculty and staff define their "why"

 - Philip Tran, Business **NEW**